 The aquarium comprises several zones – Oiran, Wabisabi, Ryugu, Yuraku and Mangekyo, and is chock full of captivating castles and seascapes, lit up lanterns and sublime sea creatures in magical kingdoms.

-UWS Aquarium GA☆KYO ticket prices in 2024 cost 1,500 Yen per adult and free admission for younger children.
+UWS Aquarium GA☆KYO ticket prices in 2025 cost 1,600 Yen per adult, 800 Yen for older children and free admission for younger children.

 The digital art museum teamLab Planets is one of Tokyo’s most famous immersive experiences and due to popular demand, has been extended until 2027!